Gratin: Gratin savoyard

+Funeral potatoes

+Funeral potatoes is a similar dish consisting of hash browns or cubed potatoes, cheese (cheddar or Parmesan), onions, cream soup (chicken, mushroom, or celery) or a cream sauce, sour cream, and a topping of butter with corn flakes or crushed crackers or potato chips.
+The dish has been associated with members of the Church of Jesus Christ of Latter-day Saints because of its popularity among members of the church.

 Other preparations

 Pasta

+A macaroni, cheese and meat gratin.

 The Neapolitan dish pasta al gratin (also referred to as "pasta au gratin" in American English) may be made with various kinds of pasta, including penne, rigatoni, fusilli, macaroni, or tagliatelle.
 The pasta is cooked al dente, then covered with béchamel sauce, cheese (typically a mixture including scamorza, mozzarella or parmesan) and breadcrumbs, then baked.

 Seafood

 Sole au gratin is a sole gratin, often covered with mushrooms.
 Many fish-based gratins use a white gratin sauce and cheese, and brown quickly.
 Cozze gratinate is a mussel-based recipe found in Italy.

 Janssons frestelse ("Jansson's temptation") is a Swedish gratin of potatoes, onions, and preserved fish, somewhat similar to a French dish of potatoes with anchovies.

 Cod au gratin is a classic Newfoundland comfort food dish of cod baked in a creamy sauce and topped with cheese.

 Vegetable

 Gratin Languedocien is made with eggplant and tomato, covered in breadcrumbs and oil, then browned.
-This dish is similar to the Italian dish known as melanzane alla parmigiana.
+This dish is similar to the Italian dish known as melanzane alla parmigiana (eggplant parmesan).
 Other vegetables commonly used in gratin dishes include cauliflower, spinach, and butternut squash.